wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.1.7 =
+* Minor adjustments to the language and design files for all the new features to allow for complete translation of the new content.
+* Bug Fix - Stripe gateway URL was incorrect, checkout will now work.
 = 2.1.6 =
 * NEW FEATURE - Stripe Subscriptions and Memberships NOW AVAILABLE!!
 * NEW FEATURE - Sell subscriptions, renew, update, cancel, and more directly on your website